Zamalek SC: Domestic dominance (1941–1952)

-Zamalek Sporting Club and the post-1952 period (1952–1960)
+Post-1952 period (1952–1960)

-After the army coup in 1952, the club was renamed Zamalek after the area where the club was situated.
+After the 1952 revolution, and on 18 August 1952, the club's president, Mohammed Haidar Pasha, announced the change of the club's name to Zamalek, retrospectively starting July 23, after the area where the club was situated.
+Renamed after Egypt's Zamalek Nile Island, one of the most prestigious areas of the capital and the word itself is an Egyptian-slang of the classical and standard Arabic word, (ذو ملك, [Zu-Molk]), meaning Preciously owned.
 The club later moved for the last time to 26 July Street, and occupied an area of 35 acres (140,000 m2) and hosted 24 different sports.
-A new board was formed with Mohammad Shawky as president and secretary and Mohammad Hassan Helmy as assistant secretary.
+A new board was formed with Mahmoud Shawky as president and secretary and Mohammad Hassan Helmy as assistant secretary.
 At the time, the rules required that half the club board be changed every year, and Helmy took the position of secretary-general.
 In 1954, the stadium needed renovations, so the board sought a businessman to take over the club and guide the renovation.
-Abd El Hamid El Shawarbi became the president, and although he was elected for a second period, he was not able to do the job he wanted.
-Heidar Pasha and Haj Sayed El Annany contributed to forming the VIP stands and the first-class stands, which happened while El Shawarbi was outside Egypt.
+Abd El Hamid El-Shawarbi became the president, and although he was elected for a second period, he was not able to do the job he wanted.
+Mohammed Haidar Pasha and Hagg Sayed El Annany contributed to forming the VIP stands and the first-class stands, which happened while El Shawarbi was outside Egypt.
 When he returned, he resigned and the board continued after Shawky stepped up from his deputy position to continue till September 1955.

-Businessman Abd El Latif Abo Regeila became the club president in 1956; by then, the rules had been changed allowing the board to stay for three years.
-Shawky stepped down for Regeila, although he was re-elected as a club president.
-Although Regeila was re-elected for a second term, he had to leave Egypt after he lost money from the governmental policy against private property.
-The club continued to search for another businessman, and chose Alwe El Gazzar, the owner of El Sheikh Sherieb Company and the president of the board of the Coca-Cola Company at this time.
+Businessman Abdel-Latif Abu-Rajelha became the club president in 1956.
+By 1956, the rules had been changed allowing the board to stay for three years.
+Shawky stepped down for Abo Regeila, although he was re-elected as a club president.
+Although Abu-Rajelha was re-elected for a second term, he had to leave Egypt after he lost money from the governmental policy of nationalization against private property.
+The club continued to search for another businessman, and chose Alwe El Gazzar, the owner of El Sheikh Sherieb Company and the president of the board of directors of The Coca-Cola Company in Egypt at this time.